Birdwatching Sites - South Dublin

 For many years, Kilbogget Park was a landfill site which has now been wonderfully transformed to its present state.
-It is mainly open space with numerous football pitches and sports facilities, however at the northern end the Dun Laoghaire-Rathdown Parks Department has completed a major project to re-shape the Deans Grange Stream, creating ponds and wetland which has attracted a variety of birdlife (point A).
+It is mainly open space with numerous football pitches and sports facilities, however at the northern end the Dun Laoghaire-Rathdown Parks Department has completed a major project to re-shape the Deans Grange Stream, creating ponds and wetland which has attracted a variety of birdlife (Flag A).

-Cabinteely Park was laid out in the 18th century in the formal English landscape style as the grounds of Cabinteely House (point F).
+Cabinteely Park was laid out in the 18th century in the formal English landscape style as the grounds of Cabinteely House (Flag F).
 Nowadays the park covers 96 acres and is a mixture of mature and younger growth.

 Getting There and Access

 Dublin Bus routes between Bray and Blackrock and the City Centre pass nearby both parks with stops along the N11 and Old Bray Road.
 There is no direct Dublin Bus route between Dun Laoghaire and Cabinteely.
 There is a Green Line LUAS station at Cherrywood which is about 2 miles south of Cabinteely.